Arthurdshan/ED1/README.md

 git push origin branch-name
 ```
 6. Create a new pull request from your forked repository
 7. Star this repository to make it reach more people!
+Happy coding!